 When the vests started arriving, we noticed that virtually all of them were either black or dark gray.
 Fashion is not at the top of the list when it comes to heated vests; function takes precedence in the color as well as the material.

-The outer shell of a heated vest can be made of several materials, including fleece or a moisture-resistant polyester blend, and it is often combined with a fleece lining for softness and comfort.
+The outer shell of a heated vest can be made of several materials, including fleece or a moisture-resistant polyester blend.
+Inside there is usually a fleece lining for softness and comfort.
 Some heated vests feature an outer shell that is moisture-resistant but not completely waterproof, which then traps sweat against the body and can create a clammy feeling.
 The most comfortable heated vests are often made with fabric that breathes and wicks sweat away from the body.

 Heating Elements